upmaru/memovee-tama/router/classify.md

     - Routing to "patch" will provide access to tooling that will allow the modification of the results rendering/display format or column order of a table.

-    - CRITICAL: "patch" is ONLY for visual/display changes, NOT for changing search parameters like sorting, filtering, or data content.
+    - CRITICAL: "patch" is ONLY for basic visual/display changes of non-chart content, NOT for changing search parameters like sorting, filtering, or data content.

+    - CRITICAL: "patch" is NOT for chart modifications (bars, labels, colors, orientations, etc.).
+Chart element modifications should route to "movie-analytics".
   </reasoning>
 </case>